mudita/MuditaOS/module-utils/log/doc/logging_engine.md

 ## Dumping to a file

-Logs from `Circular buffer` are dumped to a file named `MuditaOS.log` every 10 sec by `EventManager` timer.
+Logs from `Circular buffer` are dumped to a file named `MuditaOS.log` every 10 sec by `EventManagerCommon` timer.

 Current max log file size is 50 MB (after reaching this size no more logs are dumped).